surma/surma.dev/content/things/portrait-mode.md

 ### Lens size & shape

 The fact that smaller lens diameters create sharper images has been known since the age of pinhole cameras, which is why photographers came up with mechanisms to adjust a lens’ size.
-Most lenses do this via an adjustable iris, a bunch of metal blades.
+Most lenses do this via an iris made of a bunch of metal blades.

 <figure>
   <img src="iris.jpg" loading="lazy" width="800" height="800" style="max-width: 800px">